 Preclinical data reveal no special hazard for humans with paracetamol based on conventional studies of single and repeated dose toxicity, genotoxicity and carcinogenicity.
 Studies for the evaluation of toxicity to reproduction and development are not available.

-No relevant information is available.
+Relevant information is not available.

 7. Description